 I mean, we are basically looking at half of annual net profit spend on interest here.
 As net debt falls, interest payments reduce.
 That cash is then free to flow down to the bottom line (after tax of course) and shareholders’ pockets.
 Although it may seem a bitter pill to swallow for shareholders, it isn’t all downside.

-The second reason I actually welcome this news is precisely because of the market response.
-Anheuser-Busch shares have been hammered to a level that, for the first time in a while, is quite attractive from a valuation perspective.
-After all last year the company cleared $4.04 per share in normalized net income.
+The second reason I welcome this news is precisely because of the market response.
+Anheuser-Busch stock has been hammered to a level that, for the first time in a while, is quite attractive from a valuation perspective.
+After all, the company cleared $4.04 per share in normalized net income last year.

-Based on the current share price of $75.60 that means we are looking at a valuation of roughly 19x prior year earnings.
-If you think of that in terms of yield it comes to a shade over 5%.
-Now, in terms of forward earnings the mean estimate of analysts currently stands at $4.10 per share excluding one-off exceptional items.
-Factor in the effect of accelerated debt reduction and ongoing synergies from the SABMiller merger and the forward estimates don’t seem too crazy.
+Based on the current share price of $75.60, that means we are looking at a valuation of roughly 19x prior year earnings.
+If you think of that figure in terms of an earnings yield then it comes to a shade over 5%.
+Now, the mean profit estimates of analysts currently stands at $4.10 per share excluding one-off exceptional items.
+Factor in the effect of accelerated debt reduction, plus ongoing synergies from the SABMiller merger, and those forward estimates don’t seem too crazy.